 This surgery is very invasive and therefore is only used for:

 - People with very large or complex stones that cannot be removed safely using less invasive measures

 - People who have kidneys with anatomical abnormalities or obstructions

 - People undergoing open surgery for another condition

-Some centers report success with SWL in people who would normally be nephrolithotomy candidates.
+Some centers report success with ESWL in people who would normally be nephrolithotomy candidates.
 Therefore, even these people should discuss other options with their surgeon and seek advice from experienced centers.

 The procedure is not appropriate for people with: